Docker Registry storage driverEstimated reading time: 2 minutes

 with a driver name and parameters map.
 If no such storage driver can be found,

-factory.Create will return an
+factory.Create returns an

 Writing new storage drivers